-In fact, statistically, it’s unlikely that you’re not on these types of sites, since, according to data released by the Pew Research Center in its Social Media Update 2016, nearly 79 percent of Americans who have access to the internet now use Facebook, while another 32 percent are on Instagram, 31 percent are on Pinterest, and 24 percent are on Twitter.
+Statistically, it’s unlikely that you’re not on social media, since, according to data released by the Pew Research Center in its Social Media Update 2016, nearly 79 percent of Americans who have access to the internet now use Facebook, while another 32 percent are on Instagram, 31 percent are on Pinterest, and 24 percent are on Twitter.

 However, while there are plenty of great reasons to use these networking hubs, including staying in touch with family and friends, furthering your career, and building a following, it is also important to protect your security when online.